HarrisonChow/repair-center-solution/README.md

 ![Model page](../master/src/assets/tutorial/modelPage.png?raw=true)

 Hint:
-* Reference code in Category page
+* Reference how we create Category
 * To do list: component, container, action, reducer, route
 * solution is right afterward.
 DO NOT LOOK.
 Try it yourself first.